averkoc/hashcompare/hashcheck.md

 # How to check downloaded big files

-“Ensure the integrity of large downloaded files by comparing their SHA-256 hash with the correct one.
+Ensure the integrity of large downloaded files by comparing their SHA-256 hash with the correct one.
 If they match, the download is error-free.
 In Windows, use PowerShell’s get-filehash filename to calculate the SHA-256 hash.
-For example, Windows user John calculates the SHA-256 hash for the downloaded VirtualBox ova-file ‘LE18SERVER.ova’.”
+For example, Windows user John calculates the SHA-256 hash for the downloaded VirtualBox ova-file ‘LE18SERVER.ova’.
 ```
 C:\Users\john>powershell get-filehash c:\Users\john\Downloads\LESERVER18LTS.ova